 Testing for Allergies

 Information provided from an allergy test may help your doctor develop a more tailored approach to your treatment of allergies, whether that be avoidance, medications, or allergy shots.
-Allergy skin tests are used to help diagnose allergic conditions including hay fever, asthma, eczema, and food allergies, penicillin allergies, and bee venom allergies.
+Allergy skin tests are used to help diagnose allergic conditions including hay fever, asthma, eczema, food allergies, penicillin allergies, and bee venom allergies.

 Skin tests are safe for people of all ages, including infants.
 However, if you typically have severe life-threatening allergic reactions such as anaphylaxis, skin tests may not be advisable.
 Similarly, certain medications such as antihistamines and antidepressants may interfere with results.
 In this case, blood tests can also be useful for those that cannot undergo skin testing.